DataDog/integrations-extras/bottomline_recordandreplay/README.md

 ### Setup

-If you have not purchased Bottomline's Record and Replay, please see our marketplace listing to which includes the product and integration, [click here](/account/settings#marketplace/bottomline-mainframe).
+If you are not already a customer of Bottomline, visit [Bottomline's Marketplace listing][3] to purchase a license.

 If you need to set up an integration so that data is shared between Datadog and Bottomline, [click here](https://github.com/nbk96f1/datadog/tree/main/Documentation).